GhostWriters/DockSTARTer/docs/advanced/technical-info.md

 During the Getting Started section, you set **volumes** for your configuration, download and media etc in the`GLOBAL` section.

-The path to Sonarr's config in the above example, broken up, is `${DOCKERCONFDIR}/sonarr` then the deliminator `:` followed by `/config`
+The path to Sonarr's config in the above example, broken up, is `${DOCKER_VOLUME_CONFIG}/sonarr` then the deliminator `:` followed by `/config`

-`${DOCKERCONFDIR}/sonarr` is the path on your computer that Sonarr will see when it looks in `/config`.
+`${DOCKER_VOLUME_CONFIG}/sonarr` is the path on your computer that Sonarr will see when it looks in `/config`.
 In this way, all your Containers will have their own private folder in your global config mount.

-The `${DOCKERSTORAGEDIR}` location is public to all apps that need it.
-That means Sonarr will be writing and reading from the same `${DOCKERSTORAGEDIR}:/storage` mounts as Radarr, SickBeard etc AND your download clients.
+The `${DOCKER_VOLUME_STORAGE}` location is public to all apps that need it.
+That means Sonarr will be writing and reading from the same `${DOCKER_VOLUME_STORAGE}:/storage` mounts as Radarr, SickBeard etc AND your download clients.

 **Again**, do not edit the default YML files, instead, see the section on [Overrides / Introduction](https://dockstarter.com/overrides/introduction).
 (Assuming you are reading this page from start to finish for the first time) there is a reason you haven't seen their location yet ;)